Preparing your company for sale

 Understand the buyer’s approach

 Having secured offers for your business, understand the buyer’s funding and internal process and be prepared to finance part of the deal yourself by deferring some of the sale price.
-Many buyers today rely on the seller to help them buy their business.
+As we touched on earlier, many buyers post COVID-19 will rely on the seller to help them buy their business.
 A failure to agree to this may reduce the number of interested parties, particularly if you’re looking to sell to the incumbent management team.

 Negotiating the deal to a successful completion can at times become heated and protracted so it also makes sense to leave difficult or potentially acrimonious issues to be negotiated, wherever possible, adviser to adviser, as you and the buyer will more often than not need to maintain a close working relationship pre and post sale.